10. Central Nervous System Disorders

 CT scan of patient with intracranial air.
 Patients with intracraniel air are not accepted on commercial flights because the lower cabin pressure at cruising altitude will result in the expansion of the trapped air.

 The main aeromedical problems associated with this group of disorders all arise from conditions involving increased intracranial pressure (whether due to infarct, haemorrhage, trauma, tumour, or infection) and disorders with intracranial air.

-Patients may not travel by commercial flight with increased intracranial pressure
+Patients may not travel by commercial flight with increased intracranial pressure or intracranial air.

 Concerning disorders with increased intracranial pressure (ICP)